MonashDataFluency/python-web-scraping/markdowns/section-0-brief-python-refresher.md

         "age": 30,
         "city": "New York"
     }

 ### Regex
 ---

 Regular expressions or regex are a powerful tool to extract key pieces of data from raw text.

+This is a whirlwind tour of regular expressions so you have some familiarity, but becoming proficient will require further study and practise.
+Regex is deep enough to have a whole workshop of it's own

 You can try your regex expressions in :